BLCM/bl3mods/Aaron0000/Balands/README.md

 VLADOF REGULAR GUNS
 -------------------
-Kot (higher fire rate, lower damage) - Improved the spin-up rate by 30%.
+Kot - Improved the spin-up rate by 30%.

 Moloko - No change.

-Creech (Higher damage, lower fire rate) - No change.
+Creech - No change.

-Pushdug (impacts for 10% of damage, then explodes for card damage) - Increased Damage by 180% and Magazine Size by 40%.
+Pushdug - Increased Damage by 180% and Magazine Size by 40%.
 Underbarrel Damage increased by 500% and Ammo Regen Delay lowered to 1.5 seconds.

-Oddy-Knocky (No specialization, lower damage) - No change.
+Oddy-Knocky - No change.

-Bezoomy (Higher fire rate, lower damage) - No change.
+Bezoomy - No change.

-Mazlo (Higher accuracy, lower fire rate) - No change.
+Mazlo - No change.

-Shlaga (Higher damage, lower fire rate ) - No change.
+Shlaga - No change.

-Burzum (double the card damage, builds up to 94% the initial damage if aimed at the feet, chains to multiple enemies) - Increased Damage by 40%.
+Burzum - Increased Damage by 40%.
 Underbarrel Damage increased by 800%.

-Droog (higher fire rate, lower damage) - No change.
+Droog - No change.

-Bratchny (can spawn with tri-barrel that spins up for 35% fire rate) - No change.
+Bratchny - No change.

-Pooshka (higher damage, lower fire rate) - Increased Damage by 10%.
+Pooshka - Increased Damage by 10%.

-Ghaash (bounces twice) - Increased Damage by 150%, reduced Fire Rate by 51%, and Magazine Size reduced by 3.
+Ghaash - Increased Damage by 150%, reduced Fire Rate by 51%, and Magazine Size reduced by 3.
 Underbarrel Damage increased by 800%.

-Gruppa (higher fire rate) - No change.
+Gruppa - No change.

-Vred (higher splash radius, lower projectile speed and fire rate) - Increased Damage by 10%, increased Fire Rate by 100%.
+Vred - Increased Damage by 10%, increased Fire Rate by 100%.

-Strack (higher damage, higher projectile speed) - No change.
+Strack - No change.

-Bagronk (railgun) - Increased Damage by 10%, increased Magazine Size by 2, and reduced Ammo Cost by 1.
+Bagronk - Increased Damage by 10%, increased Magazine Size by 2, and reduced Ammo Cost by 1.

 ERIDIAN
 -------